abduktion-studios/batchtastic-music-player/README.md

 # Known issues
-- When entering the 'x' command in the Log Reader to close it, the log file still opens in the system text editor
+- When entering the 'x' command in the Log Reader to close it, the log file still opens in the system text editor -The program shortcut in the Start menu sometimes appears as a blank icon rather than the program's icon
 - Certain ISPs block connections to the host of Batchtastic's update database, preventing the software from checking for updates properly.
 In this case, the program will inform the user of a new update regardless of if there is one or not.